drfoxvet/drfoxvet-net/site/content/post/books-by-dr-fox.md

 ## Holistic Pet Care Books---Body, Mind, and Spirit by Dr. Fox

-Dog Body, Dog Mind, and Cat Body, Cat Mind, written by Dr. Fox and published by The Lyons Press, Guilford, CT, www.lyonspress.com , Tel: 1-800-243-0495,price $24.95, offer a clear and deep understanding and recognition of animals’ emotions, mental states, and behavioral needs to enhance our ability to communicate with our pets, and  to care for them better in spirit as well as in body and mind.
+[Dog Body, Dog Mind](https://www.amazon.com/Dog-Body-Mind/dp/1599210452), and [Cat Body, Cat Mind](https://www.amazon.com/Cat-Body-Mind/dp/B001JAHBOI/), written by Dr. Fox, offer a clear and deep understanding and recognition of animals’ emotions, mental states, and behavioral needs to enhance our ability to communicate with our pets, and  to care for them better in spirit as well as in body and mind.

 The essential elements of holistic care are detailed, with particular emphasis on preventive health care maintenance to enhance animals’ overall well-being and happiness.

 In both books you will be astonished and moved by the incredible, documented super-senses of animals that can know before we do when a loved one has just died, and who are showing us in their love and wisdom that an ‘empathosphere’ of universal feeling and awareness really does exist.

 Woven throughout both of these books are reflections on how our animal companions contribute to our own emotional and physical well-being, and to the moral and spiritual development of  both our children and to our civilization, where the welfare and status of animals mirror the state of our own evolution and compassion.